Print labels without a label maker

 Turn an ordinary printer into a label making machine

-There are no hard and fast rules for using your printer as a label maker, but there are best practices.
+There are no hard and fast rules for using your printer as a label maker machine, but there are best practices.
 Here are answers to the most common questions up-and-coming online sellers ask about printing address and shipping labels.

-Should I print labels on plain paper or label stickers?
+Should you print labels on plain paper or label stickers?

 You have two types of material available for printing address and shipping labels with a home printer: standard office paper and self-adhesive sticker sheets.